Machine Requirements

 - Accounting and HR systems: Quickbooks, Zoho, Wave, ADP, and Oracle

 - Spreadsheets and other files: Sometimes identifying data about entities is kept in spreadsheets or other files.
-Such is often the case with prospect lists and watch lists

-Extracting Data from Source Systems
+Extracting Data from Data Sources

 - System ID or account number - this is how you would look them up in the source system